goflow-adam/goflow/src/content/services/dishwasher-installation-or-leak-repair.md

 ---
 title: "Dishwasher Installation & Leak Repair"
-description: "Expert dishwasher installation and leak repair services in Sonoma and Marin County.
-Professional plumbing solutions for all dishwasher issues."
+description: "Leaking dishwashers are troublesome and damaging.
+Let our expert plumbers repair the leak or replace your dishwasher, if you are ready, with upfront pricing."
 pubDate: 2025-03-24
-featured: false
+featured: true
 schema: {
   "@context": "https://schema.org",
   "@type": "Service",